The short answer: yes.

 A popular theory among riders is that media sensationalism is a big factor.
 In the 1920s, automobiles became the dominant form of private transportation, and since that time popular culture has depicted riders as careless or reckless people.
 Fiction, television, and movies often play up the image of the motorcyclist as a rebel who rejects social conventions, a “bad boy” who can’t be trusted.
 This viewpoint is part of the subconscious reaction most car drivers have to riders.

 Another theory is that car drivers resent and fear the maneuverability and mobility of motorcycles.
-Two-wheeled vehicles are designed to handle more adeptly in traffic than larger automobiles, and some riders take fully advantage of that on the highway.
+Two-wheeled vehicles are designed to handle more adeptly in traffic than larger automobiles, and some riders take full advantage of that on the highway.
 Darting across lanes and between other vehicles isn’t particularly safe, and these maneuvers upset automobile drivers.
 Some car drivers simply envy riders who can continue to move forward when cars are stalled in traffic congestion.
 Many, perhaps most, car drivers have had a near-accident that they blame on a rider.
 The anxiety caused by some rowdy riders tends to spill over as a bias against all motorcyclists.

 Another explanation, related to the previous one, is territoriality.
 A car driver likes to believe that he owns the road—or at least a little bit of it surrounding his vehicle.
 He becomes very defensive about the territory he has claimed.
 A driver perceives a highly maneuverable motorcycle that enters the car’s “personal space” to be threatening.
 A pack of riders traveling together on the highway can intimidate car drivers.
 These emotions are then projected to apply to all motorcycle riders.